Joining me for episode #354 of the podcast is Kim Hollon, the CEO and President of Signature Healthcare, based in Brockton, Massachusetts.

 Kim: Thanks for doing the podcast and thanks for retweeting the article.

 Mark: I'm very happy to do so.
-We'll talk again soon, I hope.Please post a comment and join the discussion.
-Subscribe to get notified about posts daily or weekly.
+We'll talk again soon, I hope.What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
+Subscribe to get notified about posts via email daily or weekly.